Web3HQ/MaterialFox/README.md

 * Some customisation settings may no longer work (such as compact/touch density).
 * Some custom themes may clash with the address bar.
 * Some themes using transparency might not work.
+* Remove "Firefox View" icon as it will break everything.
+You can remove the icon in: More Tools -> Customize Toolbar